-- patch\mode: New patches, minors, and major releases of the package will require a new binary (new package\id) of the consumers.
+- patch_mode: New patches, minors, and major releases of the package will require a new binary (new package_id) of the consumers.
 New recipe revisions will not require new binaries of the consumers.
 For example if we create a new pkg/1.0.1 version and some consumer has requires = "pkg/[>=1.0 <2.0]", such a consumer will build a new binary against this specific new 1.0.1 version.
-But if we just change the recipe, producing a new recipe\revision, the consumers will not require building a new binary. - minor\mode: New minor and major releases of this package will require a new binary of the consumers.
+But if we just change the recipe, producing a new recipe_revision, the consumers will not require building a new binary. - minor_mode: New minor and major releases of this package will require a new binary of the consumers.
 New patches and new revisions will not require new binaries of the consumers.
-This is the default for the "non-embed-mode", as it allows fine control by the users to decide when to rebuild things or not. - major\mode: Only new major releases will require new binaries.
-Any other modifications and new versions will not require new binaries from the consumers. - full\mode: The full identifier of this package, including pkgname/version@user/channel#recipe\revision:package\id will be used in the consumers package\id, then requiring to build a new binary of the consumer for every change of this package (as any change either in source or configuration will produce a different recipe\revision or package\id respectively).
-This is the default for the "embed-mode". - unrelated\mode: No change in this package will ever produce a new binary in the consumer.
+This is the default for the "non-embed-mode", as it allows fine control by the users to decide when to rebuild things or not. - major_mode: Only new major releases will require new binaries.
+Any other modifications and new versions will not require new binaries from the consumers. - full_mode: The full identifier of this package, including pkgname/version@user/channel#recipe_revision:package_id will be used in the consumers package_id, then requiring to build a new binary of the consumer for every change of this package (as any change either in source or configuration will produce a different recipe_revision or package_id respectively).
+This is the default for the "embed-mode".

+• unrelated_mode: No change in this package will ever produce a new binary in the consumer.

-The 3 different attributes are:
+The 4 different attributes are:

-- package\id\embed\mode: Define the mode for "embedding" cases, that is, a shared library linking a static library, an application linking a static library, an application or a library linking a header-only library.
-The default for this mode is full\mode - package\id\non\embed\mode.
+- package_id_embed_mode: Define the mode for "embedding" cases, that is, a shared library linking a static library, an application linking a static library, an application or a library linking a header-only library.
+The default for this mode is full_mode - package_id_non_embed_mode.
 Define the mode for "non-embedding" cases, that is, a shared library linking another shared library, a static library linking another static library, an application executable linking a shared library.
-The default for this mode is minor\mode. - package\id\unknown\mode: Define the mode when the relationship between packages is unknown.
-If it is not possible to deduce the package type, because there are no shared or header\only options defined, or because package\type is not defined, then, this mode will be used.
-The default for this mode is semver\mode (similar to Conan 1.X behavior).
+The default for this mode is minor_mode. - package_id_unknown_mode: Define the mode when the relationship between packages is unknown.
+If it is not possible to deduce the package type, because there are no shared or header_only options defined, or because package_type is not defined, then, this mode will be used.
+The default for this mode is semver_mode (similar to Conan 1.X behavior). - package_id_python_mode: Define the mode for consumers of python_requires.
+By default it will be minor_mode, and it is strongly recommended to use this default, and not define the package_id_python_mode.
+This attribute is provided for completeness and exceptional cases like temporary migrations.